 Less Common Side Effects

-- Itching, mild histamine-like response at higher doses
+- Itching, a mild histamine-like response at higher doses

-- Drowsiness, expected from red strains; unwanted from whites means you’ve dosed too high
+- Drowsiness, which is expected from red strains but means you’ve dosed too high if a white does it

-- Irritability on comedown, usually with daily high-dose use
+- Irritability on the comedown, usually tied to daily high-dose use

-- Mild coordination issues, at high doses; do not drive
+- Mild coordination issues at high doses; don’t drive

 Rare but Serious Side Effects